Cum ex Apostolatus Officio History and Status

 choice.
 Bishop Fessler wrote:

-Dr. Schulte proceeds with another Bull
+Dr. Schulte [apologist for the Old Catholic sect] proceeds with another Bull

 of Pope Paul IV [Cum ex Apostolatus],